Shubham-Jaswal/Backgroung-Service/README.md

 {
 send data online to database
-and check if the the offline database is empty or not if
+and check if the the offline database is empty or not if the offline SQLite database is empty then do Nothing else Take the data and send it online }
-{
-offline SQLite database is empty
-{
-Nothing
-}
-else
-{
-Take the data and send it online
-}
 ###########################################